 4) Overall Quality – A project of extremely high quality adds impact and significance to the images and issues portrayed.
 Fair, accurate and inclusive images can sometimes be weakened when they are part of a poor-quality project.

 The nominees will be announced in mid-January 2017.
 Check our website for a press release and a complete list of nominees.

 How are award recipients selected?

 Over 700 GLAAD Media Awards voters contribute to the selection of award recipients in each category via online balloting.
-Voters are comprised of three groups: GLAAD staff and board, GLAAD Media Circle members, and GLAAD volunteers & allies (which includes previous Special Honorees, key media industry allies, and Event Production teams).
+Voters are comprised of three groups: GLAAD staff and board, GLAAD Shareholders Circle members, and GLAAD volunteers & allies (which includes previous Special Honorees, key media industry allies, and Event Production teams).

 The results from these voters creates a final slate of award recipients, which is then given to GLAAD’s Review Panel for certification.
-The Review Panel is comprised of the GLAAD Board co-chairs, senior GLAAD program staff, and media industry experts.
+The Review Panel is comprised of the GLAAD Board co-chairs, senior GLAAD program and communications staff, and media industry experts.
 The members of the Review Panel are expected to view all of the nominees in each category.
 The final slate of award recipients is certified by the Review Panel, based on the results of the online balloting and their own expert opinions.

 When are award recipients announced?